 The future was bright for Kunalan.
 Even in love.
 Around this time, Kunalan started dating a fellow sprinter on the TTC Athletics team, Elizabeth Chong Yoong Yin.
-The two were complete opposites - Kunalan was a country boy.
+The two were complete opposites - Kunalan was a country boy, and she was a city girl - but sparks flew during a Physical Education Camp in 1964.
+"Everyone in the Swifts Athletes Club team called one another 'Koyok', a brand of Japanese medicated plaster.
+It symbolised friends sticking together in good and bad times," he shares.
+"Soon, we were the only two calling each other that."